jmehart/wax/README.md

 - the Home page.
 Minimal and includes a Navbar with a logo, Crate page button, Collection page button, Home/Search Page button and a Logout button.
 The body of the Search page has a search bar to find records based on album name or catalog number.
 Searching shows all matching results from the discogs database and clicking a result links to the Record List page for more info, and there you can add to crate or collection.
 The search page also has a form field to manually add a record to your crate or collection.
 ### Record List page
-- renders when an album is selected on the search page, finds matching records, and lists them with:
+- Renders when an album is selected on the search page, finds matching records, and lists them with:
     - Album name
     - Artist name
     - Catalog number